 SRK's investigation concluded that with respect to waste rock, acid generation is not anticipated to occur for most of the un-weathered waste rock materials during operations.
 SRK concluded that the acid generating potential of the Copper Flat materials, i.e., acid rock drainage (ARD), is largely dependent on the sulfide mineral content and that the sulfide concentrations in the material varied from less than analytical detection limits to a maximum of 2.52 weight percent (wt%) that was highest in the transitional waste material.
 Transitional material is the oxidized and partially oxidized surface rock material that overlies the fresh rock material below the surface.
 Where oxidation of this overlying material is complete, waste rock produced from it will be inert with respect to acid generation.
-Partially oxidized material.
+Partially oxidized material occurs in a transition zone beneath the oxidized cover and the underlying un-oxidized material.
 This transitional material has been exposed to oxidizing conditions over geologic time.
 Such material will typically exhibit a low paste pH and high paste conductivity, and will be generally acid generating.
 Examples of this condition can be found in the exposed pit walls and where transitional waste material was deposited on the existing waste rock stockpiles.